Hanoi Right Now

 How much English is spoken in Hanoi?

-English is common in hotels, tourist businesses, and among younger people.
-Outside those settings, expect communication to become more limited.
-Translation apps fill most gaps without much difficulty.
+English is common in hotels, tourist businesses, cafes, and among many younger residents.
+Outside those settings, communication can become more limited.
+Translation apps are usually enough to bridge the gap.

 Food & drink